are cherry angiomas?

-Cherry angiomas are common skin growths that can grow on most
+Cherry angiomas are common skin growths that can develop on most

 areas of your body.
-They are also known as senile angiomas or Campbell de Morgan
+They are also known as senile angiomas or Campbell de

-spots, and they are usually found on people ages 30 and older.
-The broken blood
+They are usually found on people aged 30 and older.
+The broken

 This type of skin growth is typically not a cause for concern